haberdashPI/Alert.jl/README.md

 ## Extensions

-If you want to use `alert` on a server, where you can't get local UX notifications, you can use [AlertPushover](https://github.com/haberdashPI/AlertPushover.jl)
+If you want to use `alert` remotely or in an online IDE, where you can't get local UX notifications, you can use [AlertPushover](https://github.com/haberdashPI/AlertPushover.jl).